timoschlueter/nightscout-librelink-up/README.md

 14c779d01a34ad1337ab59c2168e31b141eb2de6
 ```

+You might also use an online tool to generate your hash, e.g. https://codebeautify.org/sha1-hash-generator

 ## ToDo

 - **Integration into Nightscout**: I have not yet looked into the plugin architecture of Nightscout.
 Maybe this should